yeamoon/Rick_and_morty_api_character-feed_with_React/README.md

    ErrorMessage.jsx - Component for displaying error messages.

    App.jsx - Main application component.
+Inside it A button  is provided in the UI to toggle between light and dark themes.
+   The button's appearance updates based on the current theme (dark mode or light mode).

    public/ - Contains static files and the index.html file.